21 Stocking Stuffers That Could Actually End Up Being Favorite Gifts

-Many find stress balls helpful, but Speks are like “magnetic putty, a stress ball and adult building blocks all in one.”
-Create all types of shapes!
+With French sea salt and clay, these bath salts were designed to help your body detox, especially after spending too long on the computer or phone.
+Relax!

-See it: Get the Speks 2.5mm Magnet Balls for just $30 at Speks!
+See it: Get the Pursoma Digital Detox Bath for just $26 at Saks Fifth Avenue!

 Back to top